NORDIC STOCKS - Factors to watch on Dec 5

 NORSK HYDRO

-Norsk Hydro, one of the world's largest producers of aluminium, said it will increase its capital expenditure by close to 40 percent next year as it expects world demand to accelerate in the next decade.
+Norsk Hydro, one of the world's largest producers of aluminium, expects world demand outside China to be stable next year before picking up in the next decade, the Norwegian firm said on Thursday.

 For more on the company, double-click on